 There are significant limitations to the use of Consolidated EBITDAX as a measure of performance, including the inability to analyze the effect of certain recurring and non-recurring items that materially affect the Company's net income or loss and the lack of comparability of results of operations to different companies due to the different methods of calculating Consolidated EBITDAX, or similarly titled measures, reported by different companies.
 The Company is subject to financial covenants under the Senior Secured Credit Facility, one of which establishes a maximum permitted ratio of Net Debt, as defined in the Senior Secured Credit Facility, to Consolidated EBITDAX.
-See Note 7 in the 2022 Annual Report for additional discussion of the financial covenants under the Senior Secured Credit Facility.
-Additional information on Consolidated EBITDAX can be found in the Company's Tenth Amendment to the Senior Secured Credit Facility, as filed with the SEC on November 3, 2022.
+See Note 7 in the 2022 Annual Report for additional discussion of the financial covenants under the Senior Secured Credit Facility, as filed with the SEC on November 3, 2022.